jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-7o.md

 ---
-title: "Colony assemblies and Representation"
+heading: "Chapter 7o"
-heading: "Chapter 7n"
+title: "The Effects of Monopoly -- Spain and Portugal"
-description: "The colonies may be taxed by their own assemblies or by the British parliament"
+weight: 764
 c: "seagreen"
-weight: 88
+description: "The monopoly of the colony trade forced some British capital from all foreign trade of consumption to a carrying trade."
 writer:
   name: Adam Smith
   url: https://en.wikipedia.org/wiki/Adam_Smith